eggheadio/eggheadio-course-notes/flexbox-fundamentals/notes/demystifying alignment in flexbox children.md

 ## Alignment via flexbox children properties

-### `justify-content` affects way the children are aligned along the direction the content is flowing.
+### `justify-content` affects the way the children are aligned along the direction the content is flowing.

 In other words, depending on where your element starts, the justify-content will affect how the extra space along the flex directioin is used.